 - Preheat oven to 350°F. Spray an 8x8" pan with oil and line with parchment paper so that it hangs over the edges.

 - In a microwave safe bowl, melt the butter and chocolate chips (stir every 30 seconds until melted, ~1-2 minutes total).
+Let it cool slightly (so that it doesn't cook the eggs when added in the next step).

 - In a large bowl, beat the eggs with a whisk for about a minute.
 Add the sugar and continue to whisk for another 2-3 minutes until it's slightly thick, light, and airy.
 Then, slowly pour in the warm butter/chocolate mixture and whisk for another minute.